damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 ## Technical Writing

 [Technical Writers] are part of the Developer Relations Marketing Team.
-Their mission is to help GitLab to have all features well documented, to ensure the information regarding GitLab CE/EE/CI and its particularities are up to date, to write guides, recipes and blog content, to assist the team with documentation and non-documentation tasks, and to review every technical content published in the channels we use.
+Their mission is to help GitLab to:

+- have all features well documented
+- ensure the information regarding GitLab CE/EE/CI and its particularities are up to date
-[Documentation] helps the GitLab community to setup and administrate their accounts, to setup and update GitLab instances, to use every tool and feature, and to handle integrations, services and tools.
+- write guides, recipes and blog content
+- assist the team with documentation and non-documentation tasks
+- review every technical content published in the channels we use

+[Documentation] helps the GitLab community to:

+- setup and administrate their accounts
+- setup and update GitLab instances
+- use every tool and feature
+- handle integrations, services and tools

 Docs are written technically, methodically, programmatically, clearly and practically.

-Blog posts have the same purpose of assisting the GitLab community, but with a more flexible and reader-friendly language.
+[Blog posts][blog] have the same purpose of assisting the GitLab community, but with a more flexible and reader-friendly language.
 Also, besides the technical content, posts can be informative, tell use-case stories, customer experience, and present a much more diverse sort of content, since it's somehow interesting for our audience.

 Whenever we write for GitLab, it's necessary to keep in mind that we are writing _on behalf_ of GitLab.
 We are representing the